 I am an America in the World Consortium Fellow in the Program on Grand Strategy at Duke University.
 Previously, I was a Grand Strategy, Security, and Statecraft postdoctoral Fellow in MIT's Security Studies Program and Harvard's Belfer Center.
 My expertise includes topics at the intersection of international security and international political economy.

-My research interests include economic statecraft, international organizations, and foreign policy.
+My research and teaching interests encompass economic statecraft, international security, international institutions, and foreign policy.
 In particular, I investigate the political effects of financial coercion in foreign policy.
-The book project from my dissertation, "The Financialization of Foreign Policy: Targeted Financial Sanctions and Government Response," identifies the conditions that prompt governments to respond to the imposition of targeted financial sanctions on subnational actors by the U.S.
+The book project from my dissertation, The Financialization of Foreign Policy: Targeted Financial Sanctions, Vulnerability, and Government Retaliation, identifies the conditions that prompt hostile government responses to the imposition of targeted financial sanctions on subnational actors by the U.S.

 I received my Ph.D. in Political Science from the University of Wisconsin-Madison.
 I hold an M.A. in Political Science from UW-Madison and undergraduate degrees in Economics and Political Science from Oklahoma State University where I competed for the NCAA Division I track and cross country teams.
 I enjoy running, hiking, and reading fiction.